tosif91/tosif91/README.md

 - 👯 Looking to collaborate in open source projects

-- 💬 Ask me about Android/Flutter or any tech related stuff
+- 💬 Ask me about ML/Android/Flutter or any tech related stuff

-- 📫 How to reach me: [click here](https://tosifmid.wixsite.com/tosifk)

 - 😄 Pronouns: He/His